-The classification of discourses in terms of organization level.
-Institutionally organized and institutional discourse.
+The classification of discourses in terms of organization level.Institutionally organized and institutional discourse.
 The ordinary and highly organized forms of discourse.
-The types of discourse according to the social spheres of deployment and application (educational, political, and so on.).
-The types of discourse according to cognitive realm (philosophical, art critical, and others.).
+The types of discourse according to the social spheres of deployment and application (educational, political, and so on.).The types of discourse according to cognitive realm (philosophical, art critical, and others.).
 The essence and peculiarities of culturological discourse.
 The set of culturological texts as its basis (the historical-cultural, thematic aspects - A. Moles).
-Culturological schools and movements.
-Belarusian culturological community.
+Culturological and cultural-anthropological schools and movements.
+Belarusian culturological and cultural-anthropological community.